Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Method

 Therefore, safety is ensured when the second-order barrier condition holds

 where $k_1$ damps the approach velocity and $k_2$ penalizes distance violation.
-In order to project the second-order condition into an acceleration half-space, we linearize it over a short lookahead horizon $H>0$ and eliminate the obstacle acceleration $a_i$ by worst-case padding, yielding an affine constraint in the UAV acceleration
+In order to project the second-order condition into an acceleration half-space, we linearize it over a short lookahead horizon $H>0$.
+Where the $a_i$ is not modeled; its worst-case effect is padded into $R_{\mathrm{eff},i}$ and $v_i$ enters via $v_i^{\mathrm{cl}}$, yielding a conservative, closed-form affine constraint enforceable at control rate without a QP in the UAV acceleration

 where $R_{\mathrm{eff},i}$ is the effective clearance that accounts for sensing and actuation latencies.
 Each obstacle thus defines one linear half-space of safe accelerations.
-The effective clearance in distance is enlarged to account for perception latency, actuation limits, and jerk bound:
+Normalization by $\|P_i\|$ is already included in $n_i$, so~\eqref{eq:halfspace} requires no extra factor.